camelot-os/sentry-kernel/doc/concepts/sw_architecture/task_layout.rst

    * the kernel execute the current handler (systick, syscall, etc.)

    * the kernel fully map the next task context.
-If a new task has been elected, any potential previously mapped ressource (device, shm) is cleared, as all userspace regions are reconfigured.
+If a new task has been elected, any potential previously mapped resource (device, shm) is cleared, as all userspace regions are reconfigured.
      If the task is kept the same, the task data section is naturally remapped through the task context map